Growing Efforts Are Looking At How — Or If — #MeToo Offenders Can Be Reformed

 That's not to say the work is easy.

 "It was the hardest thing I've ever done," says one man who says he had buried his misconduct for decades.
-All the news of alleged sexual misconduct in the headlines as the #MeToo movement was gaining steam compelled him to finally confront what he had done, from stealing a kiss at the office to date raping a woman he barely knew, several decades ago.
+News of alleged sexual misconduct in the headlines finally compelled him to voluntarily confront what he had done, from stealing a kiss at the office to date raping a woman he barely knew, several decades ago.

 He asked that his name not be used for fear that backlash would hurt his family.
 But, determined to grow from being part of the problem to part of the solution, he's now facing his demons head-on.